Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module1.md

    ![allow-permissions](media/editv1.png)

 1. Add **public const string AZ_PAT = "Your-Secret-Value";** to the existing code as shown below.
-Copy the secret value pasted in the notepad and replace with "Your-Secret-Value" and commit the changes.
+Copy the secret value pasted in the notepad replace it with "Your-Secret-Value" and commit the changes.

    ![allow-permissions](media/addcv.png)